 The paper is set out as follows.
 In Section 2 we review the literature on the relation between stock market returns and volatility.
 In Section 3 we discuss alternative models of the risk premium to CAPM that may explain the impact of the business cycle on stock returns.
 In Section 4 we consider econometric issues, including how to model macroeconomic effects and asymmetries in the volatility structure in a way that satisfies the condition of no arbitrage.
-Our results, based on monthly data for the US stock market, are reported in Section 5 and our conclusions are presented in Section 6.
+Our results, based on monthly data for the US stock market, are reported in Section 5.
+We present our identification of the structural aggregate supply and demand shocks in Section 6.
+We discuss their impact on the risk premium in that section.
+The relationship between our results and the CAPM is discussed in Section 7.
+Our conclusions are presented in Section 8.